vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-TippanyaH/03/180_somavikrayiNe_viShThA.md

 title = "180 सोमविक्रयिणे विष्ठा"

 +++
-‘*Avrataiḥ*’—‘Devoid of self-restraint’ (Medhātithi);—‘who have not
+What is meant is that ‘the man will be born as an animal feeding upon the things specified’ (according to Medhātithi, Govindarāja, Kullūka and Rāghavānanda);—that ‘the food will be rejected by the Pitṛs and Gods, as impure’ (according to Nārāyaṇa).

-fulfilled the vows of studentship’ (Govindarāja, Kullūka and Rāghavānanda);—‘who do not observe the rules laid down for the Accomplished Student’.
+‘*Apratiṣṭham*’—‘Has no place’ (Medātithi, Govindarāja, Kullūka and Rāghvānanda);—‘secures no fame to the giver’ (Nārāyaṇa).

-This verse is quoted in *Hemādri* (Śrāddha, pp. 471 and 493).
+This verse is quoted in *Aparārka* (p.
+454).